F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 The rest of this page explains more about what the templating system can do.
 By using JSON schema alongside the templates, BIG-IP FAST provides a powerful system for validating template parameters ensuring applications get deployed as expected.

+..
+Note:: The examples use POST rather than PUT.
+Best practice is to use POST when creating items, then use PUT for updates.

 Template Specification
 ----------------------